2016 Offers a Fresh Start for Ombudsman Chicago Graduates

 Lorenzo has his sights set on joining the military after he graduates.

 Ombudsman will celebrate these graduates and others during mid-year graduation ceremonies held at each of its three Chicago locations in February.
 Students who have earned their diploma during the winter semester will be invited to participate in the school’s expanded graduation ceremony in June 2016.

-Categories: Alternative Education, Center News, Dropout Prevention and Recovery, News & Information, Ombudsman News
+Categories: Alternative Education, Dropout Prevention & Recovery, News

 Tags: Chicago, Graduation